srbhuyan/sdcn_p4_advanced_lane_lines/writeup_report.md

 ###Pipeline (single images)
 ####Distortion Correction
+The code to undistort an image is in lines 55 through 64 in the file `camera_calibration.py`.
 The following images provide an example of how undistortion is applied to road images.
 The image on the left is a distorted road image and the image on the right has distortion correction applied.
 ![alt text][image2]
 ![alt text][image3]

-####2.
-Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
-Provide an example of a binary image result.
+####Gradient and Color Transforms To Get Binary image
-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines 8 through 48 in `image_processor.py`).
+I used a combination of color and gradient thresholds to generate a binary image.
+The code is in lines 17 through 45 in the file `main.py`.
 Here's an example of my output for this step.

 ![alt text][image4]

-####3.
-Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.
+####Perspective transform

 The code for my perspective transform is in a function called `perspective_transform()`, which appears in lines 72 through 90 in the file `camera_calibration.py`.
 The `perspective_transform()` function takes as inputs an image (`img`), as well as source (`src`) and destination (`dst`) points.
 I used the source and destination points in the following manner: